Rody-Kirwan/sandbox/README.md

 # webpack-single-runtime
 Sandbox to display unexpected behaviour using a single runtimeChunk and output.filename

-This example may be a bit over elaborate in order to recreate the issue we are experiencing but I wanted to simulate - as much as possible - the setup of the real application. `index.html` is rendered from a node server as the inclusion of certain script tags is determined by environment-specific configs.
+This example may be a bit over elaborate in order to recreate the issue we are experiencing but I wanted to simulate - as much as possible - the setup of the real application.

+`index.html` is rendered from a node server as the inclusion of certain script tags is determined by environment-specific configs.

 This is also the reason for using separate entrypoints for each of these scripts.
 However, each script will require shared resources - e.g. a common application store.

-I have created two branches to display unexpected behaviour when using a single `runtimeChunk` with `output.filename` Details of behaviour listed below
+I have created two branches to display unexpected behaviour when using a single `runtimeChunk` with `output.filename` Details and steps to reproduce the behaviour are listed below

 ### Branch 1 - [build-with-output-filename]
 `output.filename = 'js/[name].js'`